 Stockport

 § This page gives an overview of the Stockport local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Stockport, south-east of Manchester, is known for its striking Viaduct, a massive railway bridge dominating the town centre.
 The River Mersey begins here at the confluence of the Goyt and Tame, with the town surrounded by valleys and wooded areas.
 Landmarks include Staircase House, the Hat Works Museum, and Bramall Hall, a Tudor manor in parkland.
 Suburban villages such as Marple and Bramhall provide leafy residential areas, while the edge of the Peak District offers dramatic landscapes nearby.

-The administrative boundary of Stockport can be viewed on OpenStreetMap: District Boundary of Stockport.
+The administrative boundary of Stockport can also be viewed on OpenStreetMap: District Boundary of Stockport.

 Key Facts about Stockport